 • Replenishment of groundwater and preservation of forests

 To preserve the groundwater in its home region, Hamamatsu Photonics and the Regional Groundwater Response Council cosponsor regular groundwater-replenishment and forest-preservation exercises.
 We participate in these exercises as a member of the Council, which is composed of Iwata City Environmental Preservation Promotion Council and groundwater users in the surrounding region.
 The aim of these efforts is to preserve abundant water resources for future generations by maintaining groundwater replenishment levels, through the cultivation of healthy forests.
-In 2019 we took part in maple-planting exercises aimed at replenishing groundwater, sponsored by the Regional Groundwater Response Council.
+In 2020 we took part in thinning of a local forest aimed at replenishing groundwater, sponsored by the Regional Groundwater Response Council.

 • Afforestation for protection against tides

 As part of its activities to preserve biodiversity and contribute to the region, we participate in the "~KALA Project".
 The "~KALA Project" is a project to plant protective stands of trees on the inland side of seawalls, to mitigate damage from tsunamis.
 The effort was initiated as part of the Hamamatsu Area Seawall Plan, led by the government of Shizuoka Prefecture.
 Since 2017 we have participated twice a year, with activities such as planting trees and mowing grass.